namiml/nami-apple/README.md

 ### Requirements
 - iOS 11+, iPadOS 13+
-- **Built for Xcode 11, if you still use Xcode 10.3 use the framework located in Xcode10-3 folder.**
+- **Built for Xcode 12, if you still use Xcode 11.3.1 use the framework located in Xcode11 folder and follow the "Add Manually" instructions below.**

 ## 4. Add the Nami Framework to your Xcode project